 Notes: Avoid Eucalyptus, Radiata during pregnancy and nursing.

 *Chemical components: Chemical component percentages may vary.
 Essential 3 offers a Certificate of Analysis for review.

 Which One to Choose – Eucalyptus Citriodora, Eucalyptus Globulus, Eucalyptus Radiata or Eucalyptus Smithii?

 Differences: Eucalyptus Globulus has a fresh and earthy aroma and is known for its strength.
 Eucalyptus Radiata is enjoyed for its milder, sweet aroma and is a good option for longer-term use.
 Eucalyptus Citriodora has a fresh, lemony aroma used for air disinfecting and is a good choice for nighttime use since it’s less stimulating.
-Eucalyptus Smithii is used for prevention and treatment of muscle and joint aches.
-Due to its mildness it’s also often preferred for children and the elderly.
+Eucalyptus Smithii is used for the prevention and treatment of muscle and joint aches.
+Due to its mildness, Eucalyptus Smithii is also often preferred for children and the elderly.

 Bath, Foot: Mix 1-3 drops of essential oil in 1/2 teaspoon of carrier oil, such as fractionated coconut oil.
 Set aside.
 Fill a tub (deep enough to cover your feet and ankles) with warm water.
 Add the essential oil mixture, stir well, and immerse your feet for 10-15 minutes.
 Breathe in the aroma and massage your feet.

 Chest Rub: Mix 5-15 drops of essential oil in 1 tablespoon of carrier oil or fragrance-free, natural lotion, apply to your upper chest and upper back.